**These posts often contain affiliate links. Please see our disclosure policy for details.**

 - Hot glue gun and glue

-- Seashell Ornament Checklist (see bottom of the post; it’s free in my resource library!)
+- Seashell Ornament Checklist (it’s free in the resource library!)

 Step 2: Paint the seashells.